 Richard Penson, MD, MBBS, discusses how he makes treatment decisions for maintenance therapy in patients with platinum-sensitive recurrent ovarian cancer.

-Switch maintenance therapy with bevacizumab (Avastin) or PARP inhibitors, such as olaparib (Lynparza), niraparib (Zejula), or rucaparib (Rubraca), has improved outcomes for patients with platinum-sensitive recurrent ovarian cancer, said Richard Penson, MD, MBBS, who added that the field is continuing to move the needle forward with novel targets like WEE1 and Akt, or combination strategies of PARP inhibitors plus PI3K inhibitors or immunotherapy.
+Switch maintenance therapy with bevacizumab (Avastin) or PARP inhibitors, such as olaparib (Lynparza), niraparib (Zejula), or rucaparib (Rubraca), has improved outcomes for patients with platinum-sensitive recurrent ovarian cancer, said Richard Penson, MD, MBBS.
+He added that the field is continuing to move the needle forward with novel targets like WEE1 and ATR, and with combination strategies of PARP inhibitors plus PI3K inhibitors or immunotherapy.

-Penson: In ovarian cancer, most patients—about two-thirds—are going to have what we arbitrarily call a potentially platinum-sensitive recurrence, which means that their recurrence happens more than 6 months [after platinum-based treatment].
-We treat [platinum-sensitive vs platinum-resistance] disease very differently.
+Penson: In ovarian cancer, most patients—about two-thirds—will have what we arbitrarily call a potentially platinum-sensitive recurrence, which means that their recurrence happens more than 6 months [after platinum-based treatment].
+We treat [platinum-sensitive vs platinum-resistant] disease very differently.

 It is true that because of the incorporation of some of the newer, more exciting therapies into our armamentarium, we don’t solely rely on platinum-sensitive vs platinum-resistant [status to guide treatment decisions].
 We think about the genotype of the patient and the tumor.
 We think about the platinum-free interval as a continual variable rather than 2 distinct groups.
 We also think about the histology and how the patient responded to previous treatments.

-For platinum-sensitive recurrent ovarian cancer, patients are going to go on to combination platinum-based therapy.
-We preferentially choose pegylated liposomal doxorubicin with carboplatin and pretty much everybody gets it with bevacizumab based on an AGO Study Group trial that showed superior progression-free survival and overall survival with that combination.
-However, some clinicians, particularly for patients with a shorter, 6- to 12-month platinum-free interval, prefer gemcitabine/carboplatin.
+For platinum-sensitive recurrent ovarian cancer, patients will go on to combination platinum-based therapy.
+We preferentially choose pegylated liposomal doxorubicin with carboplatin, and pretty much everybody gets it with bevacizumab based on an [Society of Gynecologic Oncology] Study Group trial that showed superior progression-free survival and OS with that combination.
+However, some clinicians, particularly for patients with a shorter, 6- to 12-month platinum-free interval, prefer gemcitabine/ carboplatin.
 That is very popular and [the regimens] are similar in lots of ways.
 The fabulous thing [with both is that patients] have no hair loss, little neuropathy, and good tolerability.

-The OReO study [NCT03106987], which looked at rechallenging with response, was a little disappointing in that the data were a sobering reminder that when patients had previous switch maintenance PARP inhibitor therapy, they had a 2- or 2.5-month time to progression on placebo.
+The OReO study [NCT03106987], which looked at the response to rechallenging, was a little disappointing in that the data were a sobering reminder that when patients had previous switch maintenance PARP inhibitor therapy, they had a 2- or 2.5-month time to progression on placebo.
 [Olaparib] doubled that, but it is still not very long.

-Let’s imagine a patient in front of us, and we are going to polarize to extremes.
-For patients with mucinous or clear cell cancers, we are going to shift them to bevacizumab as their switch maintenance therapy.
-Patients with stage IV disease where there is a demonstrated OS benefit with up-front bevacizumab, that agent becomes an essential part of the armamentarium.
-There are certain clinical situations, such as patients who have ascites or pleural effusions, in which the serous effusions reflect the vascular permeability factors that drive leaky vessels and cause accumulation of serous, fluid-filled effusions in the chest or abdomen.
+For patients with mucinous or clear cell cancers, we will shift them to bevacizumab as their switch maintenance therapy.
+In patients with stage IV disease, in whom there is a demonstrated OS benefit with up-front bevacizumab, bevacizumab becomes an essential part of the armamentarium.
+In certain clinical situations, such as patients who have ascites or pleural effusions, the serous effusions reflect the vascular permeability factors that drive leaky vessels and cause accumulation of serous, fluid-filled effusions in the chest or abdomen.

-In the other extreme, patients with great responses to chemotherapy, high-grade serous cancers, or patients with homologous recombination deficiency [HRD] or a highly penetrant HRD gene like BRCA or RAD51 gene like PALB2 are the ones who will get more benefit from a PARP inhibitor.
+At the other end of the spectrum are patients who will get more benefit from a PARP inhibitor: those with great responses to chemotherapy; with high-grade serous cancers; with homologous recombination deficiency [HRD] or a highly penetrant HRD gene like BRCA; or with a RAD51 gene like PALB2.

 We have 3 FDA-approved PARP inhibitors for switch maintenance therapy for patients with platinum-sensitive recurrent ovarian cancer that has responded to combination platinum-based therapy.
 The original [PARP inhibitor] was olaparib in 2014.
-It was approved as therapy, but the data were available at that time.
-[That approval was] followed by niraparib, [which was followed by] rucaparib.
+It was approved as therapy, but the data were [not] available at that time.
+The following approvals were for niraparib and rucaparib.
 They are all very similar [in terms of efficacy].

 If we use the 200-mg dose of niraparib, the agents are similar in terms of adverse effect profile as well.
 We have to be careful about nausea and fatigue.
 Patients must be informed about the small risk of myelodysplastic syndrome and acute myeloid leukemia.
 These treatments impact survival and are an essential part of the armamentarium.